-Attend Admissions Interview Attend Program Orientation (Mandatory) During Orientation, learn how to enroll in CNSL 5350 and CNSL 5353 During CNSL 5350 and CNSL 5353, complete Application to the Department of Counseling and pay \$30 application fee Attend First Semester Review to learn admissions status
+Attend Admissions Interview Attend Program Online Orientation (Mandatory) During Orientation, learn how to enroll in CNSL 5350 and CNSL 5353 During CNSL 5350 and CNSL 5353, complete Application to the Department of Counseling and pay \$30 application fee Pass a background check Attend First Semester Review to learn admissions status be repeated the next semester the course is offered if the grade is below a "B," in a prerequisite course or if a student receives a "D or below in non-prerequisite course."
+The course in question may only be repeated once.